nonnullish/octave-formatter-vscode/README.md

-# matlab-formatter README
+# Octave Formatter

-Indent and format MATLAB code.
+**This is a fork of [matlab-formatter-vscode by affenwiesel](https://github.com/affenwiesel/matlab-formatter-vscode), adapted to support Octave.**

+Indent and format Octave code.
 Also usable as standalone without VScode.

 ![IMAGE](images/example.gif)